top of page

 How to train this skill

-Ehrlich et al. (2020) demonstrated performance improvements when using BST to train feedback receptivity.
+Ehrlich et al. (2020) demonstrated performance improvements when using behavioral skills training to train feedback receptivity.
 Walker and Sellers (2021) extended Ehrlich et al. and found computer-based instruction to effectively improve feedback receptivity.
-The computer-based instruction included a description, rationale, models, exemplars and non-exemplars, and feedback based on the model.
+The computer-based instruction included a description, rationale, models, exemplars and non exemplars, and feedback based on the model.
 The authors had participants score how well the videos demonstrated feedback reception skills.
-Walker and Sellers included a return on investment discussion for the creation of the computer-based instruction.
+Walker and Sellers included a return on investment discussion for creation of the computer-based instruction.
 They stated that after six trainings, the organization would recuperate the costs to create it.
 Not bad!

 When should this skill be taught?